-Emma gained her Master in Osteopathy from the European School of Osteopathy, is registered with the General Osteopathic Council, and is also a member of the British Osteopathic Association.
+Emma gained her Masters in Osteopathy from the European School of Osteopathy in 2011.
+She is registered with the General Osteopathic Council, and is also a member of the Institute of Osteopathy.

 From 2015 she worked as part of the clinical team at the Osteopathic Centre for Children, and gained her postgraduate Diploma in Paediatric Osteopathy.

 She was inspired to become an osteopath early in life, after her parents decided on osteopathy as the treatment of choice for their family.
 She believes passionately that osteopathy can help people of any age, and is continually enhancing her expertise to allow her to offer the best possible care for every family she treats.

 She has experience of working in a variety of specialized clinics, treating sports and occupational injuries, babies and children, expectant mothers, and older patients.